No. All entering freshmen and transfer students are automatically reviewed for their LIFE Scholarship eligibility when they are accepted to Clemson.

 The continuing eligibility requirements for students are as follows: After their first year in college, they need to have earned an average of 30 credit hours or more and have a LIFE GPA of at least 3.0 or better by the end of that academic year (fall + spring + summer).
-By the of their second year in college a student would need to have a cumulative total of at least 60 credit hours along with the LIFE GPA of 3.0 or better.
-By the end of the third year in college, a student must show at least 90 cumulative credit hours and have the 3.0 LIFE GPA.
+By the end of their second year in college, a student would need to have a cumulative total of at least 60 credit hours along with a LIFE GPA of 3.0 or better.
+By the end of the third year in college, a student must show at least 90 cumulative credit hours and have a 3.0 LIFE GPA or better.

 No. The LIFE Scholarship is only available to students who are pursuing their first baccalaureate degree from an accredited university.

 The semester you are not enrolled is STILL counted as one of the eight total terms of potential eligibility.
 Future eligibility might be jeopardized because of lower credit hours earned and/or low GPA after a student has taken a semester off.
 A student might also file an appeal to the Commission on Higher Education for a review of their file under certain circumstances.
-Typically, just taking off a semester off is not considered a valid reason to request a review.
-The Web address for the Commission on Higher Education (the governing agency for the State Scholarship Programs) is www.che.sc.gov.
+Typically, just taking a semester off is not considered a valid reason to request a review.

 There are instances where a student must leave school for documented medical reasons, including psychological.
 If a student takes a medical withdrawal during the fall term, they should still be able to enroll and use their LIFE Scholarship as a full-time student in the spring, since the scholarship is awarded for a year at a time.
 Regardless of the semester itself, we would advise the student to submit an appeal to the Commission on Higher Education for review of the student's eligibility for the next academic year.